WooZoo86/Winbuntu/README.md

 ### Installation
 1. Download this repository
+2. Copy the folder contents to the location you want Winbuntu to install (e.g `C:\ProgramFiles\Winbuntu`)
 2. Open a Powershell terminal as admin.
 The script is not able to run without admin rights.
 3. Navigate to the directory location
 4. Run `.\installer.ps1`